 From joining a local club, going to the football, or just going for a stroll in the park - Side by Side is a new Alzheimer's Society service which helps people with dementia to keep doing the things they love and get out and about with the support of a volunteer.
 This extra support can make it easier for people with dementia, who might sometimes feel isolated or find it difficult to leave their homes, to do things we might take for granted and feel part of their local community.
 The service is highly flexible and built around the individual and their needs.

-Side by Side is available in 29 locations throughout England, Wales and Northern Ireland.
-By 2017 we want every person with dementia to have the opportunity to access the service.
+Side by Side is currently available in 35 locations in England, Wales and Northern Ireland.
+We are currently growing the service and working towards every person with dementia has the opportunity to access the service.

 Where can you access Side by Side?